-12.10 Use of abatement technology can reduce PM{10} and $PM{2.5}$ emissions and, depending on the nature of the development and the type of boiler and abatement equipment, may help to ensure that there is no significant contribution to overall particles concentrations from a development or group of developments.
+12.15 Use of abatement technology can reduce PM{10} and $PM{2.5}$ emissions and, depending on the nature of the development and the type of boiler and abatement equipment, may help to ensure that there is no significant contribution to overall particles concentrations from a development or group of developments.
 Most larger new automatic boilers are fitted with some kind of flue gas cleaning device.
-Smaller boilers are generally not fitted with such devices and thus appropriate equipment will

-47 http://www.scottishairquality.co.uk/assets/documents/news/letter.pdf need to be identified.
+Smaller boilers are generally not fitted with such devices and thus appropriate equipment will need to be identified.
 Ideally, any abatement technology chosen should have undergone some form of independent and generally recognised testing to ensure that it will have the desired effect.